Bug report #14436

 I feel that this have to be changed to feature request or removed as bug.

-#7 Updated by Luigi Pirelli about 4 years ago
+#7 Updated by Luigi Pirelli over 4 years ago

 I didn't know was a regression due to my lack of user experience